pieroocampo/GettingAndCleaningDataProject/README.md

 Example
 -------------
-source('run_analysis.r')
-<tidy.txt> should be generated after the script finishes executing.
+source('run_analysis.r').
+The "tidy.txt" file should be generated after the script finishes executing.